SkoolNotes/Taproot/2020BIO101/KBhBIO101Evolution.md

 ---

 # Evolution
-*Any change in the heritable traits in a population over a long period of time.*
+*The unifying theory of all biology involving any change in the heritable traits in a population over a long period of time.*

 **Causes of of evolution**
 - different reproduction rates